bmen25124/SillyTavern-Custom-Scenario/readme.md

 ## FAQ:
-### Why did you created this?
+### Why did you create this?
 I saw this on [AIDungeon](https://play.aidungeon.com/) and liked it.
 You can see in this [reddit post](https://www.reddit.com/r/SillyTavernAI/comments/1i59jem/scenario_system_similar_to_ai_dungeon_nsfw_for/) with an example.

 ### Why version is _0.0.2_
 It is because of UI, not functionality.

 ## Known Issues
 * Exported avatar and character lorebook might not work as expected.
-However you can reselect this after new card is created.
+However, you can reselect this after a new card is created.